 Passing Guidelines

 These passing guidelines are primarily for solo cars, not those in a close battle for a position (ie. within 1 second).
-Obviously, your battle is important but you still need to let the faster cars by as early as possible using the methods below.
+Obviously, your battle is important but you still should let the faster cars by as early as possible using the methods below.

-APEX THIS rules require slower cars to allow the faster cars by at the earliest opportunity.
+APEX THIS doesn’t have a blue flag rule where the slower car HAS to let the faster car by.
+However, good racing etiquette is not to slow the leaders if they are passing you.
 When executed properly, a pass will cost the slower car very little, or even no time.
 Not working together can easily cost both cars 1-2 seconds in a single corner.

 This video provides a good example of both the good and the bad.